docknetwork/crypto-wasm-ts/README.md

 const result = ciphertext.verifyDecryption(decrypted, saverDk, snarkVerifyingKey, saverEncGens, chunkBitSize);
 ```

-### Bound check using LegoGroth16
+### Bound check (range proof)

 Note: This section assumes you have read some of the previous examples on composite proof.

 A complete example as a test is [here](./tests/composite-proofs/bound-check.spec.ts)

 Allow a verifier to check that some attribute of the credential satisfies given bounds `min` and `max`, i.e. `min <= message < max`
 without learning the attribute itself.
 Both `min` and `max` are positive integers.
-This is implemented using LegoGroth16, a protocol described in the SNARK
+This can be implemented using different protocols,
-framework [Legosnark](https://eprint.iacr.org/2019/142) in appendix H.2.
+- LegoGroth16, a protocol described in the SNARK framework [Legosnark](https://eprint.iacr.org/2019/142) in appendix H.2.
+Requires a trusted setup, which in practice is done by the verifier.
+- Bulletproofs++, a transparent (no trusted setup required) range proof protocol.
+- Set-membership check based range proof which require a trusted setup but offer 2 variations - one with keyed verification which has the most optimal execution
+  and the other that performs similar to LegoGroth16 for proving but worse in verification.

+The above mentioned test uses all these variations.

 #### Encoding for negative or decimal numbers